Smart DIY tips for painting skirting boards to get a smooth, dust-free finish

 Need more advice or inspiration for your project?
 Get two free tickets to the Homebuilding & Renovating Show.

-If you have bare wood skirting boards, such as pine or oak, you need to give them a quick sand to get rid of any imperfections and improve adhesion.
+If you have bare wood skirting boards, such as pine or oak, you need to give them a quick sand.
 Use a fine grade sandpaper (120 grit is fine).

 If your skirting boards have wood knots, treat with an appropriate wood knot solution to stop any resin seeping out after painting and ruining your beautifully painted skirting boards.
 The same method needs to be applied to MDF skirting boards.
 A lot of MDF skirting boards come pre-primed so will need a quick sanding to improve adhesion.

-Skirting boards that have already been painted will need cleaning and sanding.
+Previously painted skirting boards will need cleaning and sanding.
 Use sugar soap and a sponge to get rid of dirt and grease.
-Wipe dry and then sand down with a fine grit sandpaper.
+Wipe dry and then sand down with a fine-grit sandpaper.
 Use a hand sander (if you have one) to speed up the process.
 To get rid of any dust, first vacuum and use a damp cloth to finish.

 If you are right-handed start painting skirting boards from the right.
 If left-handed, do the reverse.
 This won’t affect the finish but it will make it easier for you to paint.

-Start at the top of the skirting board when applying the primer and make sure you don’t overload the brush.
-This helps stop drips and runs.
+When applying the primer, start at the top of the skirting board and make sure you don’t overload the brush.
+This helps prevent drips and runs.

-If you are confident you can cut in and create a straight edge.
-If you are not so confident, use masking/painters tape along the top of the skirting board.
-Take your time and make sure that the tape is close to the skirting board and is in a straight line.
+If you are confident, you can cut in and create a straight edge.
+If you are not, use masking/painters tape along the top of the skirting board.
+Take your time and make sure that the tape is close to the skirting board and in a straight line.

 Radiator pipes are typically close to skirting boards.
 To keep paint off the pipes use masking tape.
 Put on in vertical strips, starting at the back of the pipe.
 You shouldn’t need more than two strips.

 Paint in one metre sections.
-If you are using ogee or decorative skirting boards add paint into all the grooves, then go back over with consistent brush strokes to even out the paint.
+If you are using ogee or decorative skirting boards (like this GoodHome Primed White MDF Skirting board from B&Q) add paint into all the grooves, then go back over with consistent brush strokes to even out the paint.
 Once the top of the skirting board is done finish the rest of the section.
 Now repeat until you reach the corner.

 Go back and check coverage.
 If there are any runs or drips, lightly run the brush over them to spread the paint for an even finish.